mcbalaam/ebitter/README.md

 # ebitter

-A set of tools and upgrades for [ebitngine](https://ebitengine.org) to make writing games in Go easier!
+A set of utilities for [ebitngine](https://ebitengine.org) to make writing games in Go easier!

 All of the tooling required to work with Ebitter is free and opensource.